tw-droid/F1-CYD/README.md

 Load the .ino from the Arduino IDE, ensuring you have all relevant libraries installed.
 Edit the Wireless Access Point information, then upload it to your CYD.

-The software will list the F1 sessions that have occured in the last week as a sequence of buttons.
+The software will list the recent F1 sessions that have occured as a sequence of buttons.
 By selecting the session, it will display the results of the session as driver buttons, colour coded for their teams.
 Clicking on the driver will provide a screen with an image and other information about the driver.

 Sometimes the API will refuse connections (probably when it has had a lot of connections in a short amount of time), so reloading later on should work.